Periodontics in Merrick, NY

 Laser Dentistry For Treating and Preventing Peridontal Disease

 Use of the soft tissue diode laser is the latest gentle and conservative method for the treatment and prevention of periodontal disease.
-Please check the Laser Dentistry page in Dr. Levy and Dr. Popkin‘s Advanced Technology pull-down menu for information regarding this wonderful state-of-the-art technology.
+Please check the Laser Dentistry page in Dr. Levy‘s Advanced Technology pull-down menu for information regarding this wonderful state-of-the-art technology.

-How Drs.
-Levy and Popkin Care For Your Dental Health
+How Dr. Levy Care For Your Dental Health

-Drs.
-Levy and Popkin put great emphasis on communication.
+Dr. Levy put great emphasis on communication.
 He is always available for your questions.
 It is through frank dialogue that fears are eased and a positive long term relationship becomes established between doctor and patient.

 We treat and maintain gum disease in an efficient, effective and non-surgical manner.
 Our office teaches and emphasizes proper oral hygiene habits.
 No one should suffer the physical and emotional pains of tooth loss.

 Most individuals periodontal health can be maintained and dramatically improved by conservative means.
-However, should it be necessary, Drs.
-Levy and Popkin can refer you to some of the finest Periodontists (gum specialists) on Long Island.
+However, should it be necessary, Dr. Levy can refer you to some of the finest Periodontists (gum specialists) on Long Island.

 Learn about your gums, how to keep them healthy and about periodontal maintenance in our Dental Health section.